How To Decrease Bounce Rate

 There are many reasons why it is important to have a low bounce rate.
 Here are just a few:

-- Better engagement: Having a low bounce rate means that people are engaging with your pages.
+- Better engagement: Bounce rate is one of the primary ways to measure content engagement.
+Having a low bounce rate means that people are engaging with your pages.
 When visitors engage with your site, it can lead to lead generation or ecommerce transactions depending on what your goal is for your website.
 A low bounce rate can also mean the visitors are clicking internal links you have created that take them to other pages on the website.

 - SEO benefits: A lower bounce rate is great for SEO purposes.
 Search engine optimization (SEO) is the process of increasing your website’s ranking on search engine results pages (SERPs), and improving the quantity and quality of traffic to your website.
 One of the ways that search engines like Google and Bing determine result page rankings is by checking user engagement.
 Having low bounce rates on your pages can tell search engines that people engage with your site, which will help your rankings.